openhab/openhab-addons/addons/io/org.openhab.io.neeo/README.md

 ##### NEEO Text Label

 The NEEO text label type will allow you to specify showing the label and text or just the text.
-To show both a label and the text on the NEEO remote, uncheck the check mark next the the associated label field and enter in the label you wish to assign to the text.w
+To show both a label and the text on the NEEO remote, uncheck the check mark next the the associated label field and enter in the label you wish to assign to the text.
+By turning off the label and specifying the format of the text field, you'll be able to create your own custom label then.

+##### NEEO List

+You can now specify a LIST type for items.
+A list is simply a list of labels and associated values that the user can choose from on the remote (similar, in concept, to a drop down).
+Simply choose the LIST type and press the icon that appears next to the label.
+You can then build the list by specifying:

+1. The value to send to openHAB if the item is chosen
+2. The label shown on the remote for that value
+3. An optional URI to an image to show for the line.
+The image will be scaled down by the remote.
+Best practice: although you can specify any URI, to avoid issues where the internet is not available (or the source of the image is offline) - put the image in your conf/images directory and specify the URI to that.
+That way the image will always be available if openHAB is running.

+Please note that any changes to the LIST will become active IMMEDIATELY upon saving changes.
+There is no need to drop and readd the device if you make changes.

 #### Thing to Device